 🍑 What Is Maesil-cheong?

-Maesil-cheong is a traditional Korean green plum syrup made by fermenting unripe plums (maesil) with sugar.
+Maesil-cheong is a traditional Korean green plum syrup made from unripe plums (maesil) and sugar.
 As the plums sit, they slowly release their juices, creating a rich, amber-colored syrup.
 It’s used as a natural sweetener, a digestive tonic, and a remedy for fatigue.
 In Korean households, this syrup is a pantry staple — especially during the humid summer monsoon season.

 🍶 Korean Green Plum Syrup vs Japanese Ume Syrup